 Let’s all set the example, and raise awareness and buy as much organic as we can.

 With regard to imidacloprid, it is a widely used neonicotinoid, which is a systemic pesticide.
-These pesticides work by permeating the whole plant.
+These pesticides work by permeating the whole plant, thus creating a toxic plant for the feeding insect.
 This means that a sap sucking insect will be poisoned.
 Unfortunately, research has shown neonicotinoids also contaminate nectar and pollen.
 Other neonicotinoid systemic pesticides include Imidacloprid (the most widely used), Acetimacloprid, Clothianidin, Thiacloprid, Thiamethoxam, Dinotefuran and Nitenpyram.

 A systemic pesticide, Fipronil, works in a similar way to the neonicotinoids.
 Unfortunately, some of these chemicals even appear in compost in order to prevent vine weevils!
 It seems ridiculous to me that we should risk poisoning pollinators, just in case we get a vine weevil!

 I agree with you about supporting organic.
-I grow my own veg in pots, other than this, I buy as much organic as possible, and that includes plants.
+I grow my own veg in pots, and other than this, I buy as much organic as possible, and that includes plants.
 Your purchases send a signal to retailers, who in turn send buying signals to farmers and growers.
 Even if we all just buy a few organic items, collectively, it makes a difference.